Pine Mountain Settlement School

 The many souls of those who passed through Pine Mountian Settlement School have been hinted at in the copious notes, letters, poems, and other ephemera gathered in the school’s archive.
 In many aspects, the archive is a repository of souls, of UNLICENSED DREAMERS, of those who passed so briefly through Pine Mountain.
 Today we can only catch a glimpse of those who shared the remarkable educational experiment that was Pine Mountain Settlement.
 Only so briefly and only fleetingly we capture the essence of a soul whose life touched and was touched by the school or sometimes by us.
 John Deaton only briefly mingled with the people and the place that was Pine Mountain Settlement School, yet the touching was profound.

-There is a wildness and liberation and spontaneity and innocence found in many of the fragments left behind by those who briefly shared their lives in that remarkable mountain school community.
+There is liberation, spontaneity, and innocence found in many of the archival fragments left behind by those who briefly shared their lives in the remarkable mountain school community of Pine Mountain Settlement.
 John’s glimpse of the school and our glimpse of John is brief but telling.
 There are so many souls that are scattered within the Pine Mountain record and nowhere is the glimpse of the soul more elusive than in the paper records and school work of the students.
 Even when the record is extensive, as it is in the case of John Deaton he only leaves a hint of the person he was and is to become.
 Deaton, like so many others, eludes even the most astute information gatherers.
 Maybe it is because the most telling truths about souls are those found in dreams … unlicensed dreams.

 Parker Palmer continues